Updated 09 July 2020

 From 1 October the government will pay 60% of furloughed wages up to a limit of £1,875.
 Employers must make up the 20% shortfall up to a cap of £2,500 and must also pay all employer NICs and pension contributions.

 Note that where the employee works a proportion of their usual hours, the limits above are similarly reduced.

 From 30 June no new entrants will be allowed to join the scheme.
 What this means is, any employee who has not already been furloughed for at least 3 weeks by 30 June will not be eligible to be furloughed after that date.

-If an employer has not yet made a claim to HMRC in respect of furloughed employees, it must ensure one is made by 30 June if it wishes to furlough any staff after that date.
+If an employer has not yet made a claim to HMRC in respect of furloughed employees, it must ensure one is made by 31 July to cover the period to 30 June if it wishes to furlough any staff after that date.

 Recap of general rules

 The basic guidance relating to the furlough scheme remains unchanged and is as follows.

 Firstly, it will be necessary for the relevant affected employees to be designated as ‘furloughed workers’ and they should not undertake any work for the employer whilst furloughed.

 Employers need to: